Tier 2 Sponsor Licence Guide is split into the following sections:

 In practice the business would probably have say one or two or more people working in the business already.
 While not strictly necessary it may be an idea to have a separate office for the business.
 There should be a genuine need for the Tier 2 visa employee.
 The employee sponsored as a Tier 2 visa employee cannot be a Level 1 User for the Sponsor Licence with the ability to assign Certificates of Sponsorship for Tier 2 visa employees.
 Sponsor Management Service users for the Tier 2 Sponsor Licence also cannot sponsor close relatives including their husband, wife, partner, brother, sister, father, mother, etc.

 In order to sponsor applicants, an employer will need to be on the register of licenced sponsors with UK Visas and Immigration.
 The Tier 2 Registration process can be quite difficult.
-In many cases you will have to also do the resident labour market test.
+In many cases under the Tier 2 General visa scheme you will have to also do the resident labour market test.
 The employer will need to submit an online application and provide a number of original documents or certified copies of documents by post, in order to apply for a Tier 2 Sponsor Licence, and must accept a considerable number of responsibilities as a Tier 2 Sponsor.
+In addition, the employer should send a detailed covering letter probably several pages long to UK Visa with the documents to the Home Office answering various questions.

 The documents need to be submitted by post within five working days of submitting the online application.
 In many if not most cases employers make mistakes when submitting documents to UK Visa and Immigration.
 Please see below details of typical documents required for a Tier 2 Sponsor Licence application.